 This is clearly Amazon’s strategy to make money from their super cheap tablets.

 So, it is worth keeping an eye on what your children use and whether you will get value for money from an on-going subscription.
+They also offer huge discounts on the standard price from time to time which makes signing up for another year well worthwhile.

 One alternative would be to buy their favourite content and add some free apps (although these will probably come with adverts and in-app purchases).